DougBeney/blocEngine/README.md

 ## TODO:

+- Make block deletion on left-mouse click work for rotated blocks
 - Make the blocktypes file a JSON instead of JS
 - Adding a save map feature
 - "Pause" menu